All Collections

 3. Consider the time and expertise invested in your training

 Clear aligner therapy requires a certain level of expertise and time commitment.
 It's essential to consider the amount of time and expertise required to complete the treatment when setting your fee.
 The more expertise and corresponding commitment to your craft, the higher the fee should be.
+If you're just starting out with clear aligner therapy, take on easy cases, and set your prices on the lower end of the spectrum to attract new patients.
+Once you've established yourself, built a reputation, and know how to treat more complex cases, you can increase your fee to be in line with what is average in your geographic.

 5. Consider offering financing options